 Were factors that are important to patients adequately addressed in the submitted economic analysis?

-No. The submitted analysis is of poor quality and therefore concerns of the patients cannot be addressed.
+No. Given the concerns with the submitted analysis, the concerns of the patients cannot be addressed.

 Is the design and structure of the submitted economic model adequate for summarizing the evidence and answering the relevant question?